 Heat press machines are also very affordable these days.
 You are going to have to spend a bit of money for a decent one, but it’s not going to destroy your bank account.
 And if you are able to make t-shirts for sale and gifts, it will pay for itself in no time.

-The 5 Best Heat Press Machines For 2018
+TAKE THE NEXT STEP: The 10 Best T-Shirt Heat Press Machines

 Do not be intimidated at the thought of getting a professional machine and upping your game.
 You won’t regret it, and your friends will thank you for the top notch tees!